 Born in Idaho and raised in Anchorage, Alaska, I have been working for the Anchorage School District for many years.
 For 15 of those years I worked in the Deaf Education program and taught all subjects at all levels, elementary school, middle school, and high school.
 During my tenure, I also had the pleasure of assisting my sisters in their homeschooling endeavors, including acting as a sponsor teacher for them at Family Partnership Charter School.
 I have been with FPCS for several years now and have a unique, dual role here at Family Partnership.
 First I am a sponsor teacher and second I am the special education liaison.
 In my role as the Special Education Liaison, I coordinate meetings and facilitate communication between FPCS families and the Special Education teams at their neighborhood schools.
 While FPCS is not allowed to offer special education services, as part of the Anchorage School District, our families are able to access any services at their neighborhood school.
 In my role as a sponsor teacher, I have the pleasure of working directly with families in supporting parent directed education.
 I love this program and I am so excited to be part of the homeschooling community.

-This year marks my 14th year teaching with Family Partnership, and I love the opportunity to partner with families!
+I have been with Family Partnership since 2006, and I love the opportunity to partner with families!
 I graduated from Wheaton College with a B.A. in Elementary Education and have continued my professional development, taking classes through UAA.
-For five years I taught second grade at Klatt Elementary.
-I transferred to Family Partnership in order to spend more time at home with my children and have the opportunity to work with students in a more individualized setting.
+For five years, I taught second grade at Klatt Elementary.
+I transferred to Family Partnership to spend more time at home with my children and have the opportunity to work with students in a more individualized setting.
 As a teacher at FPCS, I have been a sponsor teacher for kindergarten through 12th grade students as well as taught elementary enrichment classes in all subject areas including hands-on science, writing, and math games.
-My husband and I have four children ranging from age 8 through 14.
+My husband and I have four children ranging from ages 11 through 17.
 My children attend Family Partnership part time or full time, and I have the privilege of being an integral part of their education.
 As a family, we enjoy camping, fishing, and exploring Alaska.
-I was born in California but grew up in Minnesota, making Alaska my home now with my family for almost 20 years.
-I love reading, spending time with my family, hiking, and just being outdoors.
+I grew up in Minnesota, making Alaska my home now with my family for over 20 years.
+I love spending time with my family, hiking, reading, and just being outdoors.
 I look forward to another great year sponsoring families here at Family Partnership!